FTB-Gamepedia/ftb-rs/README.md

 # ftb-rs

-Used to update tilesheets on the FTB Gamepedia Wiki, and maybe do other things too.
+Used to update tilesheets on the FTB Fandom Wiki (formerly the FTB Gamepedia Wiki), and maybe do other things too.

 ## Folder Structure